geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

 Thanks to Emanuele Tajariol for working with Daniel on updating the GeoFence plugin docs and wiki.
 Thanks to Landry Breuil for testing ogc-api-features on behalf of the geOrchestra community.

-Finally, thanks to Andrea, Peter and Gabriel for reviewing feedback and addressing issues thorughout the 2.27.0 preflight testing period.
+Finally, thanks to Andrea, Peter and Gabriel for reviewing feedback and addressing issues throughout the 2.27.0 preflight testing period.
 -->

 ## Security Considerations